d-maurya/web/README.md

 # Publications
 Few of my accepted work is as follows:
 1. `Optimal Filtering and Residual Analysis in Errors-in-variables Model Identification`, Vipul Mann, **Deepak Maurya**, Arun K. Tangirala, Shankar Narasimhan, 2020, Industrial & Engineering Chemistry Research. <a href="https://pubs.acs.org/doi/10.1021/acs.iecr.9b04561">[Paper]</a>
-2. `Identification of MISO Systems in Minimal Realization Form`, Chaithanya Kumar Donda, **Deepak Maurya**, Arun K. Tangirala, Shankar Narasimhan, 2020, To appear in Sixth Automatic Control and Dynamical Optimization Society (ACDOS), IFAC
+2. `Identification of MISO Systems in Minimal Realization Form`, Chaithanya Kumar Donda, **Deepak Maurya**, Arun K. Tangirala, Shankar Narasimhan, To appear in Sixth Automatic Control and Dynamical Optimization Society (ACDOS 2020), IFAC
 3. `Hypergraph Partitioning using Tensor Eigenvalue Decomposition`, **Deepak Maurya**, Balaraman Ravindran, Shankar Narasimhan: The work is accepted for a poster presentation in <a href="https://www.sets.parts/accepted-papers">Sets and Partitions </a> workshop in <a href="https://neurips.cc/">NeurIPS 2019</a>.
 4. `Hyperedge Prediction using Tensor Eigenvalue Decomposition`, **Deepak Maurya**, Balaraman Ravindran, Shankar Narasimhan: The work is accepted for a poster presentation in <a href="http://kdd2019.cs.ucdavis.edu/">Tensor Methods for Emerging Data Science Challenges (TMEDSC)</a> workshop in <a href="https://www.kdd.org/kdd2019/">KDD 2019</a>.
 5. `Identification of Output-Error (OE) Models using Generalized Spectral Decomposition`, **Deepak Maurya**, Arun K. Tangirala, Shankar Narasimhan, 2019, In 2019 Fifth Indian Control Conference (ICC) (pp. 28-33).
 IEEE.
 (Won the <a href="http://icc.org.in/2019/best-student-paper-award/">Best Student Paper Award</a>) <a href="https://ieeexplore.ieee.org/abstract/document/8715582/">[Paper]</a>